Trimble Mountain - Todd Lake, Virginia

 Todd Lake Recreation Area

-Printable Topo Hike Map (PDF)
+Topo Hike Trails Map (PDF)

 Harrisonburg Weather Forecast

-Garmin (GDB), GPS eXchange (GPX) (What's this?)
+Garmin (GDB), Gaia/Trails App (GPX) (What's this?)

-3D View of Route!
+3D View of Route

 From:

 The Trimble Mountain loop is an easy to moderate loop situated just opposite the Todd Lake Recreation Area on FDR95.
 There are several views of Big Bald Knob and Little Bald Knob on the western section of the loop.
-At the end of the circuit, the short climb up to the Lake Todd dam embankment offers a beautiful lunch spot, and view of the lake.
+At the end of the circuit, the short climb up to the Todd Lake dam embankment offers a beautiful lunch spot, and view of the lake.

 The Trimble Mountain Hike is just one of many hikes that are located in the Todd Lake area.
 A great weekend plan is to come in on a Saturday and hike Trimble Mountain, take a dip in Todd Lake, camp at the Todd Lake campground, then hike the North River Gorge circuit early Sunday before leaving.